-A close second is an indoor sports facility/hall to accommodate primarily a gym/health club, badminton and squash; not only would such provision cut down the miles driven by residents but, as was evinced during the short period that a health club operated in the now defunct medical centre, a significant number of people would use it simply because it was available.
+A close second is an indoor sports facility/hall to accommodate primarily a gym/health club, badminton79 and squash; not only would such provision cut down the miles driven by residents but, as was evinced during the short period that a health club operated in the now defunct medical centre, a significant number of people would use it simply because it was available.
 This could provide fitness, exercise and dance classes and could be a benefit to the health of the community as a whole.
 Other activities which residents currently travel to, in priority order, include: Golf; Cycling/Mountain biking (in addition to the extant BMX track); Archery; Athletics; Lawn tennis; Lawn Bowls; Rugby and a Skate board park.

-10.4 Maximise access
+Maximise access

 To maximize access to social and sports facilities, and reduce unnecessary car usage, provision of walkways and cycle paths from all sections of the village to its centre, and accessibility to community facilities and amenities for wheelchair users when they arrive, are essential.
 To maintain focus on the heart of the village, these could be supplemented by community-owned non-fuel burning transport for the transport of disabled, elderly, infirm residents to the centre of the village.
-Following local examples of effective community-run transport schemes, this could be more effective than using contributions from developments to temporarily re-route existing bus services.